Stop Sending 100+ Applications

 - cleaning your room (damn right, I said it)

 - studying algorithms & data structures

 - scanning job boards to apply

-- building relationships with others
+- building new relationships

 - building your portfolio